 - This project has a minimum duration of 4 weeks and volunteers must have Open Water Dive Certification and Advanced Open Water Dive Certification.
 PADI diving certification can be completed in Madagascar for at an additional cost.

-- Affordable program fees from US$1400 for 4 weeks
+- Affordable program fees from US$1520 for 4 weeks

-If you’re passionate about ocean cleanups, tackling increasing ocean pollution with tangible action and working with a passionate local dive community, then the Portugal Environmental Scuba Diving project is calling your name.
+If you’re passionate about ocean cleanup volunteering, tackling ocean pollution and working with a passionate local dive community, then the Portugal Environmental Scuba Diving project is right up your alley!

-You’ll have the opportunity to help with underwater clean-up efforts focused on the protection of the marine ecosystem on the coast of Portugal.
-Volunteer tasks can include removing rubbish on the seafloor and logging information on items collected, learning more about the marine ecosystem and how to protect it, observing and identifying fish, collecting data on fish numbers, and more.
+You’ll have the opportunity to help with ocean cleanups focused on the protection of the marine ecosystem off the coast of Portugal.
+Volunteer tasks can include removing rubbish on the seafloor, learning more about the marine ecosystem and how to protect it, observing and identifying fish and collecting data on fish numbers.

 The program is open to beginners without any diving experience; however, volunteers will have to learn the fundamentals and safety measures before engaging in any type of conservation activities.

-You can complete internationally recognized SSI (Scuba Schools International) diving certifications.
-The certifications that volunteers will complete depends on their current diving experience as well as their chosen program duration.
-The courses range from Open Water Diver through to Advanced Adventurer, and specialties such as Buoyancy, Marine Ecology, Fish ID are also available for volunteers who have completed the Open Water and Advanced certification courses.
+You can complete internationally recognized SSI (Scuba Schools International) diving certifications before starting your volunteer program.
+The certifications that you complete depends on your diving experience as well as how long you’re volunteering for.
+The courses range from Open Water Diver through to Advanced Adventurer, and specialties such as Buoyancy, Marine Ecology and Fish Identification are also available for volunteers who have completed the Open Water and Advanced certification courses.

-The program fee covers the cost of the required SSI online and in person training, full scuba equipment, and volunteers supervision from an experienced dive instructor.
+The program fee covers the cost of the required SSI online and in person training, full scuba equipment hire and supervision from an experienced dive instructor.

 Portugal Program Highlights:

-- This project is perfect for volunteers that don’t have prior diving experience and want to gain SSI certification and/or want to focus on ocean cleanups and the environmental impact of rising ocean pollution.
+- This project is perfect for volunteers that don’t have prior diving experience and want to gain SSI certification and/or want to focus on ocean cleanups and the environmental impact of ocean pollution

-- The program is based in the waters off Cascais, near Lisbon the capital and largest city in Portugal.
+- The program is based in the waters off Cascais, near Portugal’s capital city, Lisbon

 - Flexible program durations from 1 - 4 weeks